-- Nationally reported dThis was 11.4% above the local CCG average and 5.5% above the national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- <> - The proportion of patients with mental illness and other psychoses who had had a comprehensive agreed care plan documents in the last 12 months was 100% compared with the national average of 88%. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.